HarrisonYork/Jabber_Final/README.md

 ### Credit
-CAD models for the original robot arm were created by Build Some Stuff https://youtu.be/AIsVlgopqJc?si=QY2AmwcVE7paX2Y9
+CAD models for the original robot arm were created by Build Some Stuff: https://youtu.be/AIsVlgopqJc?si=QY2AmwcVE7paX2Y9